glutanimate/image-occlusion-enhanced/README.md

     + Images are now automatically fit to the canvas, making for a much better experience when working with larger images
     + Also, SVG-Edit is now resized automatically to fit the window size (thanks to [jameskraus](https://github.com/jameskraus))
     + You can now use <kbd>Ctrl</kbd> + <kbd>Mousewheel</kbd> to zoom
+    + The masks editor now comes with a *Labels* layer by default.
+You can use this to add labels or draw on your image before occluding it.
+See [Making full use of SVG-Edit](#making-full-use-of-svg-edit).
 - **Updated toolbar button**
     - the icon is now more in line with rest of the toolbar and comes with a tooltip
+- **Updated Options window**
+    + new colour previews

 ### Enhancements to the core functionality of the add-on